potatoeggy/eifueo/docs/sch3uz.md

  - A pure covalent bond has both nuclei attracting the valence electrons fairly evenly, so the difference in electronegativity (ΔEN) is low.
  - A polar covalent bond has both nuclei attracting the valence electrons unevenly, so the ΔEN is high.

+Sometimes, one atom in a covalent bond may contribute both electrons in a shared pair.
+This bond is called a **dative** bond, and is represented in Lewis structures as a double bond.

 ### Bonding capacity

 The **bonding capacity** of a non-metal describes the number of covalent bonds it can form.

-### Dative covalent bonds

-Sometimes, one atom in a covalent bond may contribute both electrons in a shared pair.

 ## 4.3 - Covalent structures